 - Why make a child suffer and die when they can’t possibly learn from the experience?

-The naturalist in me sees this problem as just a cold fact of nature.
+If there is no God, then the suffering and death of children is just a cold fact of nature.
 Our brains perceive these events as sad and unfortunate, but nature is unthinking and indifferent.

 1. “God allows evil, but does not cause it.”

 God always had the opportunity to say, “I refuse to create mankind, because it will result in the creation of evil and suffering.”
 By choosing to create us, God chose to create suffering where none previously existed.
 An all-good God should’ve chosen not to create us, since this would allow him to keep the amount of suffering in the Universe at absolute zero, and our uncreated souls would’ve been none the wiser.

 2. “The natural world is under the curse of sin.”